 Transit Priority and Courtesy Seating

 Show you care!
 Priority Seating must be vacated for persons with Disabilities.
 These seats are located close to the front of the Transit vehicle and customers are expected to respect and obey the purpose of the designated seating area.
-For information about what the Priority and Courtesy Seating signs look like, view the Priority and Courtesy Seating document.
+For more information, view the Priority and Courtesy Seating page.